grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### they dive to sail-out depth)

 Hemi got on the ship PA and flipped the switch for both internal and external speakers.
 "Gregory, lock down all the external hatches as you come back inside.
-Owen and Bastian, come up to the control room, we are going to dive the boat to sail-out depth."
+Owen and Bastian, come up to the control room --- we are going to dive the boat to sail-out depth."

 Moments later the entire crew converged on the control room.
-Gregory was climbing down from the sail, sealing the hatch above his head.
-Bastian and Owen were climbing up the ladder into the control room, and Chips arrived in the navigation and sonar compartment just under the control room with Captain Percy.

-Captain Percy looked at Chips knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway: "why the fuck are you here?"
+Captain Percy looked at Chips, knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway.
+"Why the fuck are you here?"

-"If we fuckin' go down, I want to be right next to you when you know death is on you Captain Percy.
+"If we fuckin' go down, I want to be right next to you when you know death is on you, Captain Percy.
 I want to be able to look you in the eye when tell you: I fuckin' told ya so," said Chips.

-"On every trip to hell Chips, a crowd of people stand on shore waving.
-And they shout their goodbyes, but they don't say 'bon voyage', they say 'I told you so," replied Percy.
+"On every trip to hell, Chips, a crowd of people stand on shore waving.
+And they shout their goodbyes, but they don't say 'bon voyage', they say 'I told you so,'" replied Percy.
 "If you're gonna be up here, sit at the radar and let us know if we're going to have a surprise audience for this operation."

-Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room which was once again at capacity with its full complement of four people.
+Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room, which was once again at capacity with its full complement of four people.

 "OK, Bastian.
-Give us a two knot creep.
+Give us a two-knot creep.
 We want just enough to keep us steady against the motion of the water," said Hemi.

 Bastian nudged the throttle forward, and they heard the hum of the electric motors rise from the depths of the boat as the propeller came under torque.

 Percy pulled the ship-to-ship mic.
 "Shakes, we are going to try submerging the hull now.
 If you see the sail disappear, this boat is never coming back up."

-"Right," Shakes' voice crackled, "I won't wait around for another meal then."
+"Right," Shakes' voice crackled.
+"I won't wait around for another meal then."

 Percy hung the mic back on its nubbin.
 "OK, you know what the old submariners say: always do the stupidest things on the smallest amount of sleep."
 She nodded to Hemi.

-"Owen, open the main ballast valves," Hemi gave the instruction that would begin the maneuver.
+"Owen, open the main ballast valves," Hemi said.

-Owen swiveled his chair to face the tank control panel, and gave a quarter turn to both of the small wheels that opened the valves at the same time.
+Owen swiveled his chair to face the tank control panel and gave a quarter turn to both of the small wheels that opened the valves at the same time.
 They could hear the hiss of air escaping up through the main ballast valves ahead of the sail as sea water pushed up into the ballast tanks from below and displaced the air into the atmosphere above.

 "Just a thin hair of down angle on the dive planes, if you please," said Hemi.

-Owen was ready for this, he had been resting one hand on the large wheel that controlled the dive planes.
+Owen was ready for this; he had been resting one hand on the large wheel that controlled the dive planes.
 He rolled it a short distance around its circumference.

 "As soon as you feel the angle on the boat Owen, level it back out again."
 By the time Hemi had said this, there was already a slight angle down on the bow.

 From the radar station below they could hear Chips muttering.
 "No fuckin' redundant system, no fucking second chance at all..."

 Owen already had the dive planes leveled out again and the slight angle came off the _Prospect's_ deck.
 Owen and Hemi were watching the depth gauge closely as it slowly lifted off its pin.
-When it indicated a couple of meters of depth, Hemi reached over and rolled closed the control wheels of the main ballast tank valves himself.
-They all listened for the sound of the hissing, escaping air to stop.
-No one was breathing as the sound went on longer than it seemed like it should.
-But it wavered, slowed and ceased as the valves came to their closed position.
+When it indicated a couple of meters of depth, Hemi reached over and rolled shut the control wheels of the main ballast tank valves himself.
+They all listened for the sound of hissing, escaping air to stop.
+No one breathed as the sound went on longer than it seemed like it should.
+But it wavered, slowed, and ceased as the valves came to their closed position.

-"Give it another minute... make sure everything is where it should be..." said Hemi.
+"Give it another minute...make sure everything is where it should be..." said Hemi.

 The boat held at its shallow depth, the deck fully submerged and most of the sail still above the surface.
 Captain Percy reached up to pat Hemi's huge shoulder.
 In some ways it seemed like such a small thing --- a basic maneuver they had done a thousand times before.
 But Hemi, at least, knew Chips was right: what was usually so routine was, in this case, incredibly risky.
-He felt a tremendous release of tension that He had not quite known had come on him when the main ballast valves opened.
+He felt a tremendous release of the tension that he had not quite known had come on him when the main ballast valves opened.
 But everything had worked the way it was supposed to.

 "Good," said Percy, satisfied.
 "We didn't sink her by flooding the main ballast.
 Now let's see if we can do it by opening a hole in the bottom plugged with nothing but a rusty bucket of a home-made boat."